cert-manager/website/content/docs/tutorials/istio-csr/istio-csr.md

 export ISTIO_VERSION=$(istioctl version -o json | jq -r '.meshVersion[0].Info.version')
 ```

-We use the `default` namespace for simplicity, so let's label the namespace for istio injection:
+We use the `default` namespace for simplicity, so let's label the namespace for Istio injection:

 ```shell
 kubectl label namespace $NAMESPACE istio-injection=enabled --overwrite